mulekick/bit-level-arithmetic-js/README.md

 1. addition
 2. subtraction
 3. multiplication
-4. euclidian division (for integers)
+4. division (for integers, returns a signed quotient and a signed remainder)
 5. long division

 ## possible operands data types are